-CARICUK: Creative Approaches to Race and In/security in the Caribbean and the UK is a year-long collaboration between artists and geography educators, funded by the Arts and Humanities Research Council (AHRC).
-It aims to transform discussions about race in UK higher education institutions, by redefining race as an in/security.
+CARICUK: Creative Approaches to Race and In/security in the Caribbean and the UK was a year-long collaboration between artists and geography educators, funded by the Arts and Humanities Research Council (AHRC).
+It aimed to transform discussions about race in UK higher education institutions, by redefining race as an in/security.

 What is an in/security?

-Over a twelve-month period, CARICUK will move through three stages: provocations, participation and transformation.
-Three artistic provocations, designed to stimulate discussion about Caribbean and racialised in/securities, will each be followed by public discussion events.
-An online learning pack for schools, about Caribbean and racialised in/securities, will lead into a large-scale arts participation and exhibition.
-Finally, three short films and a publishing experiment will push towards institutional transformation.
+Over a twelve-month period, CARICUK moved through three stages: provocations, participation and transformation.
+Three artistic provocations, designed to stimulate discussion about Caribbean and racialised in/securities, were each followed by public discussion events.
+An online learning pack for schools, about Caribbean and racialised in/securities, led into a large-scale arts participation and exhibition.
+Finally, three short films and a publishing experiment pushed towards institutional transformation.

 Why the Caribbean and the UK?